-If you have any high interest rate credit card debt, this is your first “investment,” says Cynthia Meyer, a certified financial planner at Financial Finesse.
-That’s because the return on your money is equal to the interest rate—it’s guaranteed and it’s risk-free.
-If the interest rate on your credit card is 24 percent, for instance, then every dollar you put towards that debt is essentially seeing a return of 24 percent—much higher than you’d likely get in the market!
+If you have any high-interest rate credit card debt, paying it off should be your first “investment,” says Cynthia Meyer, a certified financial planner at Financial Finesse.
+That’s because the return on your money is equal to the interest rate—it’s guaranteed and risk-free.
+If the interest rate on your credit card is 24 percent, for instance, then every dollar you put toward that debt is essentially seeing a return of 24 percent—much higher than you’d likely get in the market.

-What about other debts, like making an extra payment towards your student loans, your mortgage, or your car payment?
-Pre-retirees might want to get the mortgage paid off before they retire, but because the bang for your buck will be less (interest rates on federal student loans are around 6-7 percent, mortgages are 3-4 percent, and both are tax-deductible) you’ll want to weigh the return against other possibilities.
+What about other debts, like making an extra payment toward your student loans, your mortgage, or your car payment?
+Pre-retirees might want to get the mortgage paid off before they retire, but because the bang for your buck will be less (interest rates on federal student loans are around 6 to 7 percent, mortgages are 3 to 4 percent, and both are tax-deductible), you’ll want to weigh the return against other possibilities.

-“It’s not very sexy, but the next question would be: Do you have a nice emergency fund?” says Meyer.
-Ideally you’ll want to save three to six months of living expenses in fairly liquid savings, but your refund itself—at around $3,000—can save you from a world of hurt.
-Having that amount of cash stashed in a liquid savings accounts means you don’t have to put that new transmission or unexpected medical bill on your Visa.
-No, returns on savings and money markets are minimal, but that’s beside the point.
+“It’s not very sexy, but the next question to ask is: Do you have a nice emergency fund?” says Meyer.
+Ideally, you’ll want to save three to six months of living expenses in fairly liquid savings, but your refund itself—at around $3,000—can save you from a world of hurt.
+Having that amount of cash stashed in a liquid savings account means you don’t have to put that new transmission or unexpected medical bill on your credit card.
+Returns on savings and money markets are minimal, but that’s beside the point.
 An emergency stash’s job is to be there when you need it.